laravel/docs/homestead.md

 <a name="php-versions"></a>
 ### PHP Versions

-Homestead currently sets PHP 8.2 as the system version, used by default for both serving sites and run the CLI.
 Homestead supports running multiple versions of PHP on the same virtual machine.
 You may specify which version of PHP to use for a given site within your `Homestead.yaml` file.
 The available PHP versions are: "5.6", "7.0", "7.1", "7.2", "7.3", "7.4", "8.0", "8.1", and "8.2" (the default):

 ```yaml